CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 1. Over The Air Activation (OTAA)
 2. Activation by personalization (ABP)

-Follow the below sub-sections for understanding these activation methods.
+Follow the below sub-sections to understand these activation methods.

 ### Activation of the device using OTAA

-Over-the-Air Activation (OTAA) is the preferred and most secure way to connect with The Things Network.
+Over-the-Air Activation (OTAA) is the preferred and most secure way to connect with {{%tts%}}.
 Devices perform a join-procedure with the network, during which a dynamic `DevAddr` is assigned and security keys are negotiated with the device.

-To get your device activated using OTAA method, do the following.
+To get your device activated using the OTAA method, do the following.

 #### Device Registration